gzholtkevych/Design-Compilers-for-DSL/README.md

 ## Зміст курсу /<br/>Course Outlines

-1. Концепція інженерії домену / The Concept of Domain Engineering
+1. The Concept of Domain Engineering
+1. Domain Specific Languages
+   1. Embedded Domain Specific Languages
+   2. External Domain Specific Languages
+   3. Learning Context
-2. Інструменти моделювання домену / Tools for Domain Modeling
+2. Tools for Domain Modeling
-   1. Огляд Unified Modeling Language / Unified Modeling Language.
+   1. Unified Modeling Language.
 An Overview
-   2. Структурні та поведінкові моделі / Structural and Behavioural Models
+   2. Structural and Behavioural Models
 3. Concepts of Formal Languages Theory
    1. The Concept of a Formal Language
    2. Semantics of a Language